-HILL EDUCATION CENTER EXHIBITION NIGHT PRESENTATION
+HILL EDUCATION CENTER SENIOR PROJECT PRESENTATION NIGHT

-All seniors at Marin Oaks High School and NOVA Independent Study complete the Senior Exhibition Presentation prior to graduation.
+All seniors at Marin Oaks High School and NOVA Independent Study complete the Senior Project and present their project prior to graduation.
 This challenges high school seniors to demonstrate their academic, personal, and life knowledge in an experiential way, and requires students to engage in an endeavor that represents a significant personal challenge.
-The Exhibition Night culminates with a presentation of a PBL project to be reviewed by a teacher.
-Any student who wishes to participate in the commencement ceremony must present at Exhibition Night prior to graduating.
+The senior project culminates with a presentation to an audience.
+Any student who wishes to participate in the commencement ceremony must present at Senior Project Presentation Night prior to graduating.
 Any student who fails to present will not be allowed to walk at the graduation ceremony.

-This presentation provides a chance for students to choose a PBL project from one of their classes that resonated with them.
+This presentation provides a chance for students to choose a project from one of their classes that resonated with them or a passion project of their own.
 The experience offers them an opportunity to gain important skills that will serve them well as they enter the next phase of life-college, trade school, military, or employment.
 As students work on their presentations, they will gain meaningful life experience, developing skills in the areas of leadership, communication, project management, cooperation, negotiation, and time management.
 In addition, the experience will provide further practice in meeting deadlines, conflict management, public speaking, serving the community, presentation preparation, and self-motivation.